SerpRateAI/AI-pipeline-boreholes/Dataset explanation.md

 The remarks often overlap, say twice the same thing or give simultaneous information.
 To be considered as a whole.

 ## **Unit Desc 5**
 Vein features comments on the type of rocks from the section, made by the drilling analysis team: type of cutting, type of networks, direction, colors...
 Information given only for the last cores.
+Redondant with remarks ?

 ## **Unit Desc 3**
 Alteration comments on the type of rocks from the section, made by the drilling analysis team: where the alteration occurs, how it manifests.
 Information given only for the last cores.
+Redondant with remarks ?

 ## **Unit Type**
 The lithological type of rocks in each section.
 That's basically the answer to "What rock is this ?".
 Given by the public data.
 This data is split using panda.get_dummies to draw several columns out of it, with boolean variable for each values possible.